jsprague2001/beepy/README.md

 # beepy
 Beepy battery utility

 A silly utility to read the battery percentage and feed it to cowsay.
 If the battery is at or above 30% the cow looks wired.
-As the battery drains it transistions to paranoid, tired and then dead.
+As the battery drains below 30% the cow transistions to paranoid, tired and then dead.

 ```text
  _____________